Adam Barsouk

 • Effects of Nucleotide Excision Repair on Telomere Preservation, UPMC Hillman Cancer Center Symposium (2018), awarded "excellence in basic science"

-Sidney Kimmel Cancer Center
+Sidney Kimmel Cancer Center, Jefferson University

 Clinical Research Assistant

-• Dean's and Lavine Research Awards
+• Dean's, Lavine Student Research Awards

 • Allegheny County Medical Society Medical Student Scholarship